nitrado/terraform-provider-ec/docs/resources/core_region_v1.md

 Optional:

+- `locations` (List of String) Locations defines the locations for a type.
 - `template` (Block List, Max: 1) Template is the optional configuration to apply to all fleets in this region. (see [below for nested schema](#nestedblock--spec--types--template))

 <a id="nestedblock--spec--types--template"></a>